dianashi/dianashi/README.md

 </br>

 - 👩🏼‍🎓 Hi, I’m Diana, a second year computer science student at the University of Waterloo
-- 👩‍💼 I'm currently working as a fullstack developer in CI technologies based Vancouver
+- 👩‍💼 I'm currently working as a fullstack developer in Vancouver
 - 👀 I’m interested in badminton, piano and maybe singing [only if I am good at the song ♪(´▽｀)]
 - 🌱 I’m currently learning python
 - 📫 Feel free to reach out to me at y337shi@uwaterloo.ca for questions or collabs